Google Pixel 9 review: Do you even need a Pro phone?

 (Image credit: Derrek Lee / Android Central)

-But that's not the only way Google is limiting the Pixel 9 compared to the Pixel 9 Pro.
+Unfortunately, Google limits the Pixel 9 compared to its Pro siblings, and it's not clear why.
 Despite sporting the same Tensor G4 chip and 12GB of RAM, enough to handle on-device AI processing, Google has omitted certain camera features from the base Pixel 9, including Video Boost, Pro Controls, High-Res photos, and more.

-It's unclear why these features are not included, and when asked, Google wasn't able to provide a clear answer on why there's such a feature disparity, making it seem as though it's just gatekeeping features for its more expensive phones.
+When asked why there's such a feature disparity, Google couldn't provide a clear answer, making it seem as though it's just gatekeeping features for its more expensive phones.
 It's a bit unfortunate since I don't think Samsung does the same thing with the base Galaxy S24, and that only has 8GB of RAM.

 Google Pixel 9: The competition